hyssostech/sketch-thru-plan-sdk-js/samples/c2sim/README.md

 ### Importing Initialization data from a C2SIM server into the current scenario

-The `importInitializationFromC2SIMServer` method imports Initializaiton data from a C2SIM server.
+The `importInitializationFromC2SIMServer` method imports Initialization data from a C2SIM server.
 This is useful to populate a baseline scenario that is shared by all systems connected to the same C2SIM server, and then use STP to issue orders, for example.